rubysmac/AI4ALL-Ignite-SU25/README.md

 # Navigate Vocational Student Well-being

-Built a multimodal machine learning pipeline to classify vocational college students’ mental health status using demographic, behavioral data and self-reflection, all under the guidance of AI4ALL Ignite program's intructors and mentor.
+Built a machine learning pipeline to classify vocational college students’ mental health status using demographic, behavioral data and self-reflection, all under the guidance of AI4ALL Ignite program's intructors and mentor.
 Applied NLP, supervised learning models, and explainable AI techniques to help with early intervenetion of mental health problems.

 ## Problem Statement <!--- do not change this line -->